What are aligners?

 Pros & cons of aligners

 Aligners are a popular form of brace treatment because they are discreet and can be removed for meals and hygiene purposes.
-However, an incorrect assumption that aligners provide an ‘easy’, low-effort treatment may lead to disappointment.
-This is because teeth will not move properly if each aligner is not worn for over 20 hours per day and correctly fitted every time.
+However, an incorrect assumption that aligners provide an ‘easy’ low effort treatment may lead to disappointment, since teeth will not move properly if each aligner is not worn over 20 hours per day and correctly fitted every time.
 Sometimes patients find that there’s actually less to ‘juggle’ with a bonded brace instead.

-Retention (the long-term prevention of slippage of tooth corrections) must be an integral part of every aligner plan, rather than an afterthought.
-Quite simply, why pay for treatment and then watch it unravel afterwards?
+Retention (the long term prevention of slippage of tooth corrections) must be a integral part of every aligner plan, rather than an afterthought.
+Quite simply, why pay for treatment and then watch it unravel afterwards!
 Unfortunately, the quicker the treatment, the greater the relapse risks, since the bone and gum tissues have had no time to adapt.
-In my experience, aligner treatment often requires a bonded retainer (a thin wire discreetly bonded on the rear surfaces of front teeth, shown in Figure 2) in addition to a removable, aligner-like retainer worn at night.
+In my experience, aligner treatment often requires a bonded retainer (a thin wire discreetly bonded on the rear surfaces of front teeth, shown in Figure 2) in addition to a removable (aligner-like) retainer worn at night.

-InvisalignTM was the original aligner system.
-It is also the most commonly known.
-But there are now alternatives available, especially through orthodontic specialists.
-In particular, the latest 3D orthodontic software enables the specialist to personally simulate the tooth movements (Figure 3), rather than a remote technician following standardised algorithms.
-This leads to more customised tooth movements and realistic results.
-In my experience, this also makes aligner treatment much more cost-effective.
-Patient fees can be a quarter to a third lower, compared to typical, big-brand quotations.
+InvisalignTM was the original and most commonly known aligner system, but there are now alternatives available, especially through orthodontic specialists.
+In particular, the latest 3D orthodontic softwares enable the specialist to personally simulate the tooth movements (Figure 3), rather than a remote technician following standardised algorithms, leading to more customised tooth movements and realistic results.
+In my experience, this also makes aligner treatment much more cost-effective, with patient fees a quarter to a third lower (compared to typical big brand quotations).

 How can I get aligner treatment?

-Read last month’s article from The Priestgate Clinic here
+Read last month’s article by The Priestgate Clinic